AdobeDocs/experience-platform.en/help/data-governance/enforcement/auto-enforcement.md

 This guide requires a working understanding of the Platform services involved in automatic enforcement.
 Please refer to the following documentation to learn more before continuing with this guide:

 * [Adobe Experience Platform Data Governance](../home.md): The framework by which Platform enforces data usage compliance through the use of labels and policies.
-* [Real-time Customer Profile](../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
+* [Real-Time Customer Profile](../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
 * [Adobe Experience Platform Segmentation Service](../../segmentation/home.md): The segmentation engine within [!DNL Platform] used to create audience segments from your customer profiles based on customer behaviors and attributes.
 * [Destinations](../../destinations/home.md): Destinations are pre-built integrations with commonly used applications that allow for the seamless activation of data from Platform for cross-channel marketing campaigns, email campaigns, targeted advertising, and more.